 F. Engels's Letter to A. Bebel, March 18-28, 1875.
 Marx and Engels, Selected Correspondence, Moscow, 1965, p.
+291

-291 present moment we cannot say so, at least not with the certainty with which we proclaim the other programmatic principles.
-Even in Germany conditions may arise under which the left parties, despite their miserableness, may be forced to sweep away part of the colossal anti-bourgeois, bureaucratic and feudal rubbish that is still lying there.
+The moment the social revolution starts all other parties appear to be a reactionary mass vis-à-vis us.
+Possibly they already are such, have lost all capacity for any progressive action whatsoever, although not necessarily so.
+But at the. present moment we cannot say so, at least not with the certainty with which we proclaim the other programmatic principles.
+Even in Germany conditions may arise under which the left parties, despite their miserableness, may be lorced to sweep away part of the colossal anti-bourgeois, bureaucratic and feudal rubbish that is still lying there.
 And in that event they are simply no reactionary mass.